top of page

 Microbial Secondary Metabolites

 Microbial secondary metabolites provide a rich and diverse source of bioactive molecules.
-We seek to discover and exploit secondary metabolites possessing antimicrobial properties.
-Our multidisciplinary research combines metagenomics, chemical synthesis, and biosynthetic pathways to develop innovative strategies for combating antimicrobial resistance.
+We aim to discover secondary metabolites with antimicrobial properties.
+Our multidisciplinary research combines genome mining, chemical synthesis, and biosynthetic pathways to develop innovative strategies for combating antimicrobial resistance.

 Research: Research